-We are proud of the results that our PP students achieved last year and the gap between PP students and non-PP students closed.
-As a school, we were committed to delivering high-quality online provision and our regular contact with families of disadvantaged students during this period also helped maintain a valuable home/school dialogue and provide support for mental health and wellbeing.
+We are proud of the results that our PP pupils achieved last year.
+As a school, we were committed to delivering high-quality provision and aiming to close the attainment/progress gap between PP and non-PP pupils even further this year.

-Nevertheless, the impact of COVID on mental health, wellbeing, behaviour and academic progress cannot be underestimated and now that pupils are back in school on a full-time basis, we recognise the need to work harder than ever to monitor and support PP pupils around their attendance, behaviour, mental health, enrichment opportunities and also of course, their academic attainment and progress.
+We recognise the need to continue to work hard to monitor and support PP pupils around their attendance, behaviour, mental health, enrichment opportunities and their academic attainment and progress.